 f.
 Click on the title.

 g.
-Click on the "Hold It!" button located on the right side of the screen.
+Click on the "Make a Hold/Booking" button located on the right side of the pop-up.

 h.
 You will be alerted via email when the item is available for check out.